 - Most salaried associates are reimbursed through Payroll, but some hourly associates are reimbursed through AP.

 - Since reimbursement occurs with Payroll – generally Bi-weekly but could also be weekly if an hourly associate incurs an OOP expense.

 - The US used to go through Payroll, but we have transitioned it to Concur.
 All 60 countries are reimbursed through AP now.

 - Reimbursement is done through their pay statement.
 Wage employees are paid weekly and salaried paid semi-monthly.

-Changes in technology and the acceptance of travel credit cards for most expenses has dramatically changed the need to quickly reimburse employees for any balance due on their expense reports, since that balance is likely to be small.
+Changes in technology and the acceptance of travel credit cards for most expenses have dramatically changed the need to quickly reimburse employees for any balance due on their expense reports since that balance is likely to be small.
 As a result, these transactions are excellent candidates to be processed through Payroll, which can simplify the reimbursement process and increase the likelihood that the transaction is completed electronically via direct deposit.

 Does your company process employee expense report reimbursements through Accounts Payable or through Payroll?
 At what frequency does your company reimburse employees?

 Who are your peers and how are you collaborating with them?

 “iPolling” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer Mail, members can easily communicate at any time with others who participated in iPolling.

 Peeriosity members are invited to log into www.peeriosity.com to join the discussion and connect with Peers.
 Membership is for practitioners only, with no consultants or vendors permitted.
 To learn more about Peeriosity, click here.